Easy Vegetable Curry

 Directions

 1Heat the oil in a wok or wide saucepan over medium-high heat.
-When the oil is shimmering, add the onions, carrots and cauliflower florets.
-Cook, stirring occasionally, until the vegetables begin to take on a little color and soften; about 8 minutes.
+When the oil shimmers, add the onions, carrots, and cauliflower florets.
+Cook, stirring occasionally, until the vegetables begin to take on a little color and soften, about 8 minutes.

 3Add the curry paste, and then toss, making sure that it has a chance to coat most of the vegetables.

-4Stir in the potatoes, coconut milk and 1 cup of water.
+4Stir in the potatoes, coconut milk, and 1 cup of water.
 Stir, and then bring to a simmer.
 Cook, at a low simmer, until the potatoes are almost tender, 5 to 10 minutes.
-If the curry seems too thick or there doesn’t seem to be enough liquid, add another 1/2 cup of water.
+If the curry seems too thick or there isn’t enough liquid, add another 1/2 cup of water.

 5Toss in the tomatoes and green beans, and cook another 3 to 5 minutes or until the green beans are bright green and tender.

-6Finish by stirring in the fish sauce, cilantro and juice of one lime.
-Taste, and then adjust with more fish sauce or lime juice.
+6Finish by stirring in the fish sauce, cilantro, and lime juice.
+Taste and adjust with more fish sauce or lime juice if necessary.

 Adam and Joanne's Tips

 • Vegan/Vegetarian substitution: Substitute the fish sauce for coconut aminos or a vegan fish sauce.
 You can also mimic the glutamates in fish sauce (rich, savory flavor) by adding soy sauce and mushroom powder.
-We make mushroom powder when making our homemade taco seasoning and explain more about it in that recipe.
+Here’s our mushroom powder recipe.
 We recommend starting with 1/2 tablespoon of soy sauce and a teaspoon or two of mushroom powder, and then add more of each to taste.

 • Gluten-free: Make sure that the curry paste and fish sauce you use are gluten-free.